2023 Pi Daylatest newsbuy art

 The book purports "real" (why the quotes?) life experiments to demonstrate that that π is 3.
 I'll take a look at one below, since it makes use of a coffee cup and I don't like to see coffee cups besmirched through hucksterish claims.

 What appears below is a critique of a wrong proof.
-It constitutes the right proof of the fact that the original proof is wrong.
-It is not a proof that `\pi = 3`!
+It is not a proof that `\pi` = 3.

 The proof begins with some horrendous notation.
 But, since notation has never killed anyone (though frustration is a kind of death, of patience), let's go with it.
 We're asked to consider the following equation, which is used by the proof to show that `\pi = 3`. $$ \sin^{-1} \Delta \theta^c = \frac{\pi}{6} \frac{\theta^{\circ}}{y}\tag{1} $$